Master Political Science: Introduction

 Political decisions give direction to society.
 But how are political decisions made?
 The Master of Political Science provides you with specialist, in-depth knowledge of decision-making in politics.
-The Master's programme is taught in English and is therefore unique in Belgium.
+The Master's programme is taught in English.
 This way you will be prepared to access the political world in which English plays an increasingly important role.
 The programme is open to international students and carries a workload of 60 ECTS-credits.

 You will study political decision-making within and between local, national, European and international administrations from four different perspectives: